BlackHolePerturbationToolkit/FastEMRIWaveforms/docs/source/user/cfg.md

 The default log level is `logging.WARNING` but this can be modified through the `log_level` configuration option.

+### Backends management

+Backends are plugin-like entities which can be used to delegate heavy computations to specific hardware like GPUs.
+By default, FEW will try to use the best available backend for each class that the user instanciates.
+It is however possible to enforce or prevent the use of specific backends through the `enabled_backends` options.

+The list of available backends is:

+- `cpu`: Use the CPU itself for accelerated computations
+- `cuda11x`: Use a NVIDIA GPU with CUDA 11.x drivers
+- `cuda12x`: Use a NVIDIA GPU with CUDA 12.x drivers

+By default, all these backends can be used provided they are installed and have required sotware and hardware available.
+A class that supports only CPU will only attempt to use he `cpu` backend, whilst a class with hybrid GPU/CPU support will (usually) first attempt to use the `cuda12x` backend, in case of failure it will attempt using the `cuda11x` and finally fallback to the `cpu` one.

+When setting the `enabled_backends` option, all items present in that list will be loaded (and FEW will fail initializing if any in not loadable) while other items will be strictly disabled.

+Example:

+- On a computer with only a CPU, setting `enabled_backends = ['cpu']` will speed-up FEW loading process by disabling the `cuda11x` and `cuda12x` backends and not even try loading them
+- On a computer with a NVIDIA GPU and CUDA 12.x drivers, setting `enabled_backends = ['cuda12x', 'cpu']` ensures that the CUDA 12.x backend will be loaded and that CPU only classes are still supported.
+If for any reason, the CUDA 12.x backend cannot be loaded, FEW will fail to run (and the message error should explain the failure and suggest mitigation strategies).

 ### File manager

 The `few` package requires external files of pre-computed coefficients which are too large to be bundled with the source code.